 The modern workplace has been invaded by tech trend after tech trend in recent years.
 Just a little over half a decade ago, it was Bring Your Own Device.
-Now, it’s wear your own device.
+Pretty soon it will be wear your own device.

 The wearable tech revolution that started with health and fitness tracking has spilled over to various other industries.
 Just recently, for example, Adobe pointed out that wearables can potentially disrupt the travel industry.
-Meanwhile, the workplace is already experiencing what Adobe has predicted for travel.
+Meanwhile, the workplace is already starting to experience what Adobe has predicted for travel.

 Essential reading: Top fitness trackers and health gadgets